 Relying on both sea and land habitats, the effects of climate change are expected to have a devastating impact on endangered sea turtle populations.
 Notably, rising sea levels and increased beach erosion will further reduce the vital nesting grounds sea turtles rely on.

 Reducing your carbon footprint is the best way to protect sea turtles from the effects of climate change.
 Take steps to cut carbon emissions produced by your lifestyle and support products and programs that are designed to fight climate change.

-Contributing to sea turtle conservation is one of the best ways to help if you want to protect sea turtles from the many threats they face.
-At Wildlife Collections, we partner with the Sea Turtle Conservancy to help them raise money.
+Contributing to sea turtle conservation is one of the best ways to help if you want to protect endangered sea turtles from the many threats they face.
+At Fahlo, we partner with the Sea Turtle Conservancy to help them raise money.

 If you are interested in learning more about sea turtles and the threats they face, we encourage you to go to the Sea Turtle Conservancy website.